AgDude/gargoyle/docs/usage.rst

 ConditionSets
 ~~~~~~~~~~~~~

-User built-in or custom condition sets for more complex checking on switches with the SELECTIVE status.
+Use built-in or custom condition sets for more complex checking on switches with the SELECTIVE status.

 .. code-block:: python